Reproductive rights: Canada

 Compulsory sterilization has been practiced historically in parts of Canada.
 Two Canadian provinces (Alberta and British Columbia) performed compulsory sterilization programs in the 20th century with eugenic aims.
 Canadian compulsory sterilization operated via the same overall mechanisms of institutionalization, judgment, and surgery as the American system.
 However, one notable difference is in the treatment of non-insane criminals.
 Canadian legislation never allowed for punitive sterilization of inmates.

 The Sexual Sterilization Act of Alberta was enacted in 1928 and repealed in 1972.
 In 1995, Leilani Muir sued the Province of Alberta for forcing her to be sterilized against her will and without her permission in 1959.
-Since Muir’s case, the Alberta government has apologized for the forced sterilization of over 2,800 people.
-Nearly 850 Albertans who were sterilized under the Sexual Sterilization Act were awarded CA$142 million in damages.Victims of sterilization finally get day in court.
-Lawrence Journal-World.
-December 23, 1996.
+Since Muir's case, the Alberta government has apologized for the forced sterilization of over 2,800 people.
+Nearly 850 Albertans who were sterilized under the Sexual Sterilization Act were awarded CA$142 million in damages.

 Roman Catholic Church

 The Catholic Church is opposed to artificial contraception, abortion, and sexual intercourse outside marriage.
 This belief dates back to the first centuries of Christianity.
 While Roman Catholicism is not the only religion with such views, its religious doctrine is very powerful in influencing countries where most of the population is Catholic, and the few countries of the world with complete bans on abortion are mostly Catholic-majority countries, and in Europe strict restrictions on abortion exist in the Catholic majority countries of Malta (complete ban), Andorra, San Marino, Liechtenstein and to a lesser extent Poland and Monaco.

 In France, a country with a Roman Catholic tradition, abortionist Marie-Louise Giraud was guillotined on 30 July 1943 under the authoritarian Vichy regime.

 Some of the countries of Central America, notably El Salvador, have also come to international attention due to very forceful enforcement of the anti-abortion laws.
 El Salvador has received repeated criticism from the UN.
-The Office of the UN High Commissioner for Human Rights (OHCHR) named the law "one of the most draconian abortion laws in the world", and urged liberalization, and Zeid bin Ra'ad, the United Nations High Commissioner for Human Rights, stated that he was "appalled that as a result of El Salvador’s absolute prohibition on abortion, women are being punished for apparent miscarriages and other obstetric emergencies, accused and convicted of having induced termination of pregnancy".
+The Office of the UN High Commissioner for Human Rights (OHCHR) named the law "one of the most draconian abortion laws in the world", and urged liberalization, and Zeid bin Ra'ad, the United Nations High Commissioner for Human Rights, stated that he was "appalled that as a result of El Salvador's absolute prohibition on abortion, women are being punished for apparent miscarriages and other obstetric emergencies, accused and convicted of having induced termination of pregnancy".